JakePlayter84/CISC101-Group5-TravelPlanner/modules/03_feasibility_guardrails.md

+Change Log (2025-11-12):
+- Added rule to ensure at least one restaurant is chosen per day.

 ### **Module 3 — Feasibility & Guardrails**

 Apply these **if/else** checks to make sure plans are realistic and adapt to edge cases: